istio/istio.io/content/help/faq/security/accessing-control-services.md

 ---
-title: How to disable mTLS on clients to access the Kubernetes API Server (or any control services that don't have Istio sidecar)?
+title: How to disable mutual TLS on clients to access the Kubernetes API Server (or any control services that don't have Istio sidecar)?
 weight: 60
 ---